kwinto/CustomModules/modules/cognigy-webchat/README.md

 ## Node: Reset Bot Avatar

 This node resets the changed bot avatar image.
 Use this, if you want to use the default avatar image again after changing it with **Change Bot Avatar**.

+## Node: Change User Avatar

+Takes a public **direct URL** to the new user avatar image and changed the avatar in the webchat.

+## Node: Reset User Avatar

+This node resets the changed user avatar image.
+Use this, if you want to use the default avatar image again after changing it with **Change User Avatar**.